Have you ever tasted perfectly smoked ribs that practically melt off the bone or a brisket so tender it barely holds together?

 So, what is considered good smoke?
 Thin blue smoke is what we are aiming for.

-This smoke is nearly invisible, and that means that your wood is burning clean.
+Good smoke is nearly invisible, and that means that your wood is burning clean.

 Bad smoke is thick white smoke coming out of your smoker.
 This means that the wood is smoldering and has incomplete combustion.